eosdetroit/bp-playbook/README.md

 This playbook is designed to make remote management of EOS nodes a breeze.

+Currently `deploy_bp.yml` will install system dependencies, create a docker container running nodeos, and put an nginx reverse proxy in front of it.

 Tested using Ansible 2.3.2.0 deploying to Ubuntu 16.04.

 ## Pre-reqs